eobrain/glan/web/README.md

 ### Deploying to Amazon S3

+Prerequisites

+* A Unix-like command line shell, such as on Linux, Mac, or Cygwin
+* `make`, which is likely already installed on your Unix-like system
+* `s3cmd` for command-line copying to S3.
+* `python` for running a local test Web server
+* `coffeescript` for generating JavaScript

+On Ubuntu and similar Linux systems you can install necessary dependencies by doing

+    sudo apt-get install s3cmd

+Step-by step:

 1. Create an Amazon AWS account if you don't already have one
 2. In your browser go to the AWS console and go to the S3 area.
 3. Create a bucket called, for example `www.mydomain.com`, and choose